WordPress/WordPress-Coding-Standards/README.md

 ### Standards subsets

 The project encompasses a super–set of the sniffs that the WordPress community may need.
 If you use the `WordPress` standard you will get all the checks.
-Some of them might be unnecessary for your environment, for example those specific to WordPress VIP coding requirements.
+Some of them might be unnecessary for your environment, for example, those specific to WordPress VIP coding requirements.

 You can use the following as standard names when invoking `phpcs` to select sniffs, fitting your needs: